WakuWaku Japan

 WakuWaku Japan (stylized as WAKUWAKU JAPAN) was a Japanese pay television channel that broadcast Japanese programs to overseas viewers in Asia.
 The channel broadcast programming in Japanese, as well as translated versions in Indonesian, Mandarin, and English.
-Subtitles and dubbing are available in some countries.
+Subtitles and dubbing were available in some countries.

 WakuWaku Japan provided programs in various genres of anime, superhero dramas, live-action dramas, culture programs and entertainment programs.

-On 25 February 2022, it was announced that WakuWaku Japan would cease operations effective 31 March 2022.

 History

 Before WakuWaku Japan was launched, SKY Perfect JSAT Corporation started the channel project in 2011.
 WakuWaku means "pleasing" or "thrilling" in Japanese.
 In order to keep everything on track, the Japanese government allocated funds amounting to ¥15.5 billion (or approximately US$126.17 million) to finance the channel.
 These funds were to be used for the cost of dubbing and making subtitles, as well as the costs of promotion, administration and production.
 On 22 February 2014, at 17:00 JKT (19:00 JST), WakuWaku Japan officially launched in Indonesia with its first program, WakuWaku Japan Music Festival.

 On its first broadcasting day, WakuWaku Japan used the 12-hour system.
 However, when launched in Myanmar, it changed to the 24-hour system.
 On 29 February 2016, it reverted to the 12-hour system.
 In Indonesia, the channel was reverted to a 24-hour system on 27 February 2017, however, it reverted to 12-hour system in January 2018.

 Initially, the channel was only available on Indovision and OkeVision (both of these are now known as MNC Vision).
 On 1 June 2014, WakuWaku Japan became available on Transvision, OrangeTV, Big TV and First Media.
 On the same day at 06:00 MMT (07:30 JST), WakuWaku Japan officially launched in Myanmar, although it was only available on 4TV, a Burmese terrestrial pay television service.

 On 4 March 2015, SKY Perfect JSAT Corporation planned to expand Japanese content to overseas by establishing WakuWaku Japan Corporation.
 On 1 July 2015, WakuWaku Japan Corporation was officially established, taking over its ownership from SKY Perfect JSAT Corporation.

 On 6 July 2015, at 17:00 SGT (18:00 JST), WakuWaku Japan officially launched in Singapore and it is currently available on Singtel TV and StarHub TV.
 On 26 January 2016, WakuWaku Japan announced that it will begin broadcasting in Thailand on 26 March, through Ch3SD, a Thai terrestrial pay television service.
 On 26 March, WakuWaku Japan began a temporary broadcast in Thailand until 27 March under the name 'WakuWaku Japan Hour', which broadcast from 09:00 until 10:30.